Linear Barcode ActiveX Control & DLL

 GetEnhWMF() Returns an enhanced WMF image with resolution information.

-SaveEnhWMF(path as String) SaveEnhWMF saves a WMF file with resolution information.
+SaveEnhWMF(path as String) Saves a WMF file with resolution information.

-SetPixelsXY(XPixels as Long,YPixels as Long) SetPixelsXY sets the pixels of the WMF file.
+SetPixelsXY(XPixels as Long, YPixels as Long) Sets the pixels of the WMF file.

-IDAutomation recommends using default values for all properties, unless requirements dictate otherwise.
+IDAutomation recommends using default values for all properties unless requirements dictate otherwise.

-Name Default Description
+Property Name Default Property Description

-EncodingMode E_BASE256 Valid Encoding Mode values are E_ASCII, E_C40, E_TEXT or E_BASE256.
+EncodingMode E_BASE256 Valid Encoding Mode values are E_ASCII, E_C40, E_TEXT, or E_BASE256.

 MarginCM 0.10 The top and bottom margin in centimeters.

-PreferredFormat -1 Sets the preferred format represented by a number; valid values are from 0 (10X10) to 23 (144X144) and from 24 (8X18) to 29 (16X48); the default value of -1 is used for automatic formatting.
+PreferredFormat -1 Sets the preferred Data Matrix formats represented by a number; valid values are from 0 (10X10) to 23 (144X144) and from 24 (8X18) to 29 (16X48); the default value of -1 is used for automatic formatting.

-ProcessTilde No When set to "Yes", the tilde (~) will be processed as explained in the DataMatrix FAQ.
+ProcessTilde No When set to "Yes", the tilde (~) will be processed as explained in the DataMatrix Barcode FAQ.

-IDAutomation recommends using default values for all properties, unless requirements dictate otherwise.
+IDAutomation recommends using default values for all properties unless requirements dictate otherwise.

-Name Default Description
+Property Name Default Property Description

-ApplyTilde 1 When set to "1," the format ~ddd may be used to specify the ASCII code of the character to be encoded as explained in the Maxicode FAQ.
+ApplyTilde 1 When set to "1," the format ~ddd may be used to specify the ASCII code of the character to be encoded as explained in the Maxicode Barcode FAQ.
 A setting of "0" will disable ApplyTilde.

-Country na A 3 digit number representing the country code.
+Country na A 3-digit number representing the country code.
 Proper implementation for UPS and other transportation applications will automatically override this field.

 Mode 2 The mode of compression and encoding used in the symbol.
 Modes 2 and 3 are designed for use in the transport industry.
 Mode 4 encodes up to 93 characters or 138 digits.
 Mode 5 encodes up to 77 characters and provides more error correction capabilities than mode 4.
-Mode 6 indicates that the symbol encodes a message used to program a reader system or scanner.
+Mode 6 indicates that the symbol encodes a message used to program a reader system or barcode scanner.

 ServiceClass na A 3-digit number representing the service code.
 Proper implementation for UPS and other transportation applications will automatically override this field.

-ZipCode na The postal code; mode 2 uses a 9 digit numeric postal code and mode 3 uses a 6 character alphanumeric postal code.
+ZipCode na The postal code; mode 2 uses a 9-digit numeric postal code and mode 3 uses a 6-character alphanumeric postal code.
 Proper implementation for UPS and other transportation applications will automatically override this field.

-IDAutomation recommends using default values for all properties, unless requirements dictate otherwise.
+IDAutomation recommends using default values for all properties unless requirements dictate otherwise.

-Name Default Description
+Property Name Default Property Description

 ErrorCorrectionLevel 2 The Reed Solomon error correction level encoded in the symbol.
-More error correction creates a larger symbol that can withstand more damage.

 MacroPDFEnable 0 When set to "1," indicates that this barcode is part of a MacroPDF sequence.